-Section 1,-On the first Thursday in May of each year, the Junior, Sophomore and Freshman Classes shall meet and nominate candidates for the Student Senate.
+Section 1.
+On the first Thursday in May of each year the Junior and Sophomore classes shall meet and nominate candidates for the Student Senate.

 Section 2.
 Each class shall elect as nominees twice as many as it is entitled to members on the Senate for the following year, namely, six for the Junior class, four for the Sophomore class, and two for the Freshman class.
 A list of the nominations shall be placed on the bulletin board immediately after the nominations are made.